youndon/Sky/app/src/main/java/com/example/sky/lessons/Compose Material3.md

 // We have two radio buttons and only one can be selected var state by remember { mutableStateOf(true) }
-// Note that Modifier.selectableGroup() is essential to ensure correct accessibility behavior Row(Modifier.selectableGroup()) {
+// com.example.sky.database.Note that Modifier.selectableGroup() is essential to ensure correct accessibility behavior Row(Modifier.selectableGroup()) {
     RadioButton(
         selected = state,